Understanding protein function with a multimodal retrieval-augmented foundation model: PoET-2

 \subsubsection{Structure-based Attention Bias}

 To enhance structural information integration, PoET-2 employs a structure-based attention bias for all attention operations within individual protein sequences (but not between sequences) in both its encoder and decoders.
-This mechanism modifies attention scores by adding a learned bias term reflecting the C$\alpha$-C$\alpha$ distance between residue pairs (Appendix Figure \ref{fig:structure_based_bias}).
-Specifically, the bias is a learned value corresponding to one of 128 discretized bins of inter-residue C$\alpha$ distances.
-These bins are defined as: 125 equal-width bins for distances between 2.5Å and 48Å, one bin for distances exceeding 48Å, one for pairs involving at least one low-confidence residue (pLDDT < 70), and one for pairs where at least one residue has missing or masked C$\alpha$ coordinates.
+This mechanism modifies attention scores by adding a learned bias term corresponding to the discretized pairwise C$\alpha$-C$\alpha$ distance bin ($D$) for each residue pair (Appendix Figure \ref{fig:structure_based_bias}).
 This approach is analogous to the relative positional bias in the T5 Transformer \cite{t5}; however, in PoET-2, the bias is determined by 3D structural proximity rather than linear sequence position.